Educational Psychology, MA

 Applicants are required to choose a specialization from developmental and learning sciences; counseling psychology; or quantitative, qualitative, and psychometric methods (QQPM).

-The Developmental and Learning Sciences is focused on advancing and applying a theoretical understanding of 1) Social and Emotional Development, 2) Cognition, Learning, and Instruction, and 3) Educational Neuroscience across the lifespan.
+The Developmental and Learning Sciences specialization is focused on advancing and applying a theoretical understanding of 1) Social and Emotional Development, 2) Cognition, Learning, and Instruction, and 3) Educational Neuroscience across the lifespan.

-The Quantitative, Qualitative and Psychometric Methods is a multidisciplinary program that provides students with a wide range of skills related to research methodology, educational and psychological measurement, and applied statistics.
+The Quantitative, Qualitative and Psychometric Methods is a multidisciplinary specialization that provides students with a wide range of skills related to research methodology, educational and psychological measurement, and applied statistics.
 The program is unique in its emphasis on qualitative, quantitative and mixed-method research approaches, and in the integration of cognitive and developmental principles of educational psychology.

 Developmental and Learning Sciences